 We then attended the Open Night, this was just incredible.
 The 2020 Head girl (Molly Marsh) was assigned to take us on a tour of the school.
 Every teacher was so passionate, the resources in classrooms were mind blowing and all of the options available were amazing.
 I could really see myself fitting into this environment.

 Being accepted to St Hilda’s was the start of my dream coming true.
 Since starting this year as a new girl from Cromwell, I have been challenged - but in an ever so supportive environment.
 Part of moving schools was to get involved in new things and to “have a go”.
 I have since joined Kapa Haka, started guitar, netball and hockey.
-We have so much fun and joining sports and clubs is a great way to meet both day girls and borders.
+We have so much fun and joining sports and clubs is a great way to meet both day girls and boarders.

-I am encouraged in all my subjects to be the best I can be and to keep improving.
+I am encouraged in all of my subjects to be the best I can be and to keep improving.
 The teachers are extremely helpful and even the office staff make us all feel welcome and part of an overall team.
 Tilly the school dog is pretty cute too!

 The special character of St Hilda’s provides us with a purpose and sense of belonging.
 If you are wanting to be part of a special group of teachers and students, with opportunities galore - and you want to work hard, then I can highly recommend St Hilda’s.
 I absolutely love it here!